 Writing can be a painful activity.
-The idea of thinking and starting from scratch every day frightens the muse.
+The idea of thinking and starting from scratch every day frightens the resistance.

-But just as exercise, the trick is in getting started.
+But just as in exercise, the trick is in getting started.

-Knowing that we’re not always propelled by the underground voltage of curiosity and enthusiasm, we have to depend on a non-thinking routine.
+Knowing that we can remain uncharged by the underground voltage of curiosity and enthusiasm, we have to depend on a non-thinking routine.

-Showing up to practice is what puts the bones in our words.
+Showing up to practice is the number one priority.
+Then one writes poorly and gradually with more force, putting the bones in our words.

 Swimming in impulses and doubt — remembering the possibility of revision helps tame the symphony of perfection.

-Relaxed in process, mixing words into a jigsaw puzzle of sentences, we hold material and belief more firmly.
+Relaxed in the process, mincing and mixing words into a jigsaw puzzle of sentences holds material and belief more firmly.

 We finish another day until the brain strains for another run tomorrow.